August 5, 2018

 - Timothy Bhatt, CTO at Ally Financial

-Ky then went on to discuss Cutover Enterprise and the problems it addresses, including:
+Ky then went on to discuss Cutover and the problems it addresses, including:

 Watch the full video below

 Good morning.
-First off I’d like to thank Maria, the Partnership Fund, Accenture and all the 2018 Fintech Lab participants for another excellent year of the programme.
+First off I’d like to thank Maria, the Partnership Fund, Accenture and all the 2018 Fintech Lab participants for another excellent year of the program.

 Well, I’m here today to introduce Cutover.
 Major software releases are complex, costly and inherently high risk and Cutover has built a platform to help companies manage these complex software changes to our critical systems by reducing risk, enabling a full audit trail and ultimately enabling higher velocity for change.
 It’s no secret that although these changes are routinely implemented almost every weekend, they are largely orchestrated by a patchwork of manual processes and many many spreadsheets and Cutover brings together all this planning data across disparate systems and they bring them all in to see the tasks on one simple platform.